DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 about my life, how I feel?
 No.  I let people draw assumptions from whatever I make’.
-Shoot talked at length about how she ‘used to show emotion when I talked to the camera, but it backfired when I got too angry on film’, and this effected her relationship with the videoblogging community.
+Shoot talked at length about how she ‘used to show emotion when I talked to the camera, but it backfired when I got too angry on film’, and this affected her relationship with the videoblogging community.
 Equally, Daniel Liss never showed his face in his videos.
 Liss and Shoot’s positions echoes Patricia Lange’s notion of a ‘privately public’ videoblogger. [^06chapter5_22] Lange argues that despite